 Because you’re bringing data into a content management system from all over your organization, look for a flexible Open Source solution that won’t lock you into a single platform down the road.
 The solution should also embrace the power of APIs.
 Not only will that help create the digital experience customers expect through robust content management, APIs can deliver powerful insights to help you better understand customer needs.

 Another important consideration is the scalability of the system.
 You need to ensure that your network can handle traffic surges at peak times or busy seasons, so you can take full advantage of this newly optimized resource you’ve invested in.

 Bringing together disparate data is not only key to enabling the digital customer experience, it provides further benefits.
-It can help break down silos in the company between marketing, sales, product development and IT.
+It can help break down silos in the company between marketing, sales, product development, and IT.
 It paves the way for D2C sales if you decide to expand your business model.
 Even if you stick with traditional, in-person B2B sales, your customers will still appreciate having more information available at their fingertips.
-After all, if there’s one thing we can agree on after the last year, it’s that everyone wins when you can accomplish more in your sweatpants.
+After all, if there’s one thing we can agree on after the last year, it’s that everyone wins when you improve the experience for your customer!

 Kickstart your journey to CX success.
 Reach out to our experts, and we'll guide you in creating a winning digital CX strategy.